Greenhills School

-Greenhills School is an independent college preparatory school (grades 6–12) in Ann Arbor, Michigan, United States.
+Greenhills School is an independent college preparatory school (grades JK–12) in Ann Arbor, Michigan, United States.

 Awards and recognition

 Greenhills Upper School was recognized as one of six national Intel Schools of Distinction in 2007 for excellence as one of the nation's top schools for science.
 The program recognizes one school for math and one for science in each of three school ranges (elementary, middle and high school).

 Athletics

 Greenhills School is a member of the Michigan High School Athletic Association (MHSAA) and offers the following sports: